Uniquely Abled Academy for Autistic Adults

 DESCRIPTION

-The community college manufacturing training program specifically designed for high-functioning autistic adults is moving forward for summer 2025.
-It will be a 12-week, full-time program at De Anza College in Cupertino, tentatively scheduled from July 7 - Sept 26.
+The program is a 12-week, full-time program (8am - 4pm) at De Anza College in Cupertino, tentatively scheduled from July 7 - Sept 26.
 We plan on having a class size of 10 students.
 While we had hoped to get a direct grant to pay for the program, at this time we will need to rely on individuals to bring their own funding (through DOR, Regional Center, or self-funding).
 Cost for the class is $17k.
 If not already connected to DOR or a Regional Center, we will work with students to get them connected to assess their eligibility.

 The program is focused on getting students employed in a full-time career as a CNC (computer numerically controlled) operator.
 While this program is new to the Bay Area, it is a well-established model at a number of locations throughout the US.